June 13th, 2018

 Early recovery can be a very difficult time for most addicts.
 The physical symptoms can seem never-ending and are a big challenge for most of those who are just starting to end their relationship with drugs and alcohol.
 Symptoms most commonly experienced by those in early recovery are; insomnia, decreased appetite, restlessness, chills, headaches, muscular and joint pain, mood swings, decrease in energy, inability to focus, and a variety of other symptoms depending on personal circumstances.

 Every individual case is different, and depending on what substance one is dependent on the severity of symptoms can vary.
 It may be very hard at first to realize that our bodies will go back to normal, but as more time in sobriety is achieved the body will feel better and ultimately get back to its normal functionality.
 Everyone is different and some recover physically faster than others.
 Do not be deterred if it seems your physical recovery is happening slowly.
 Your body will recover.

 Eating right and exercising can be very helpful in early sobriety.
-Exercise releases natural endorphins in the body and can increase an individual’s mood and overall well-being.
+Exercise and participating in Breathwork training releases natural endorphins in the body and can increase an individual’s mood and overall well-being.
 No matter how tough it seems at first keep in mind that it will get better.
 It takes time for the body to fully recover and get back to feeling normal.
 Each day that an individual maintains sobriety, it brings them one step closer to feeling physically healthy once again.